uos3/obc-firmware/README.md

 - CMake - used as the build system
 - lm4flash - used to flash the TM4C launchpad
 - Python 3 - used for build script
+- cmocka - framework used to test the software

-On ubuntu the following command should install these (except python3, be careful as you probably already have it installed):
+On ubuntu the following command should install most of these:

 ```shell
 sudo apt install gcc-arm-none-eabi cmake lm4flash
 ```

+For `python3`, be careful as you probably already have it installed.

+cmocka must be installed from source.
+Download version 1.1.5 from [here](https://cmocka.org/files/1.1/) (cmocka-1.1.5.tar.xz for ubuntu), extract it and follow the instructions under `INSTALL.md`.

 You must also get a copy of the TivaWare drivers from [the website](https://www.ti.com/tool/SW-TM4C).
 Extract these one level up from this